ssheth7/ctf-writeups/hackthebox/README.md

 # Hack the box write ups
-Write ups will be available once the box is retired
+Write ups will be available once the box is retired.
+Root and user owned boxes were done when they were live, retired boxes were done after they were retired.
 ## Root owned boxes
 ![Alt text](Traceback.png)
 ![Alt text](ServMon.png)